-Motorhome, RV & Caravan Batteries - What are the most popular Batteries for Caravans, RV's & Motorhomes ?
-Let's look at your options when it comes to getting the best power solutions and what size battery you need for your caravan.
+Getting the Best Motorhome, RV & Caravan Batteries should not be confusing!!
+Let's look at the most popular Batteries for Caravans, RV's & Motorhomes.
+This guide will look at your options when it comes to getting the best power solutions and what size battery you need for your caravan setup.
 Understanding the best type of battery for your caravan or motohome is essential before hitting the open road for your retirement or camping adventures around Australia.

 The best options for caravan and campers are Absorbed Glass Mat (AGM) deep cycle batteries which can be recharged when flat (better to keep a constant charging cycle) from solar panels or charger and are designed to have power drawn from them over a longer period of time.
 Gel Batteries also provide sustained power and produce no gas when charging, making them perfect for use in your caravan, motor home or boat.
 The most popular Deep Cycle Batteries for Caravans are Gel Deep Cycle Batteries and AGM Deep Cycle Batteries (Absorbed Glass Mat); and in more recent times Lithium-Ion and Carbon Lead.

-Types of Caravan Batteries 6v, 12Volt Deep Cycle Batteries for Motorhomes and Caravans
+Types of Caravan Batteries 6 Volt & 12Volt Deep Cycle Batteries for Motorhomes and Caravans

 As well as providing reliable power, AGM deep cycle batteries are “unspillable”, making them perfect for caravan or motor home installation.
 The thin sheet of Boron-Silicate glass mat between the lead plates keeps the battery’s acid in place, unlike the free flowing electrolyte found in wet cell batteries.
 Weighing as little as 9.35kg, AGM deep cycle batteries add minimal load and fit easily into most caravans’ storage lockers.
 Their sealed design and hardwearing exterior also ensures that they can withstand road vibration without dangerous leakage.